marissaverdonck/real-time-web-1920/README.md

 ## Wishlist
 * Store the rooms and chat messages in the database
-* Add new user on the map with a live database connection
+* Add new user adress markers on the map with a live database connection
+* Add and remove things from the job-list

 ## Learning Goals

-* Sockets.io
+* Sockets.io events
-* Socket.io - rooms
+* Socket.io rooms
+* MongoDB database

 ## Sources